¿Quieres hablar español?

 Cepada says it was a lucky accident when she learned about Senior Planet’s discussion group on Telemundo, the Spanish language television station.
 She happened to switch on to a program that talked about the weekly gathering; she began attending immediately.

 Just about anything is open for discussion – but no politics or religion, please! – according to Michelle Sanchez, who also facilitates this group.
 Topics range from describing interesting and/or strange dreams, to sharing information on favorite travel destinations or exchanging ideas on Covid-19 – including the best ways to keep in touch with friends and family.

 Of course, since the Spanish-speaking programs are Senior Planet sponsored events, attendees sometimes chat about how to use technology – tablets, smart phones and computers – and well as how to use popular apps.
 (Many attendees appreciate the helpful information boost.)

 For More Information

 Interested?
 Check out Senior Planet’s events calendar on Tuesdays and Wednesdays for the link and/or call-in telephone number.
-(Senior Planet’s discussion groups are currently on break until our next quarter beginning the week of October 11th.
-In the meantime, visit seniorplanet.org/spanish for more lectures and workshops in Spanish.)
+(For more information, visit seniorplanet.org/spanish for more lectures and workshops in Spanish.)